See how one Oregon company improved its onboard rate by using WorkKeys and the NCRC system!

 Research by ACT, (an international leader in educational assessment and workforce development services for over 50 years) indicates that Reading for Information, Applied Mathematics, and Locating Information are three foundational skills that are critical to on-the-job success in approximately 80% of occupations.
 They are part of a broader WorkKeys® job skills assessment system that measures a total of eleven valuable skills for any occupation—from entry-level to professional.

-WorkKeys and the National Career Readiness Certificate logo are registered trademarks of ACT, Inc. The Oregon NCRC program is funded with a mix of federal Workforce Innovation and Opportunities Act (WIOA) funds and state general funds and administered by the Oregon Department of Community Colleges and Workforce Development.
+WorkKeys and the National Career Readiness Certificate logo are registered trademarks of ACT, Inc. The Oregon NCRC program is funded with a mix of federal Workforce Innovation and Opportunities Act (WIOA) funds and state general funds and administered by the Oregon Office of Workforce Investments.
 The Oregon NCRC is an equal opportunity program.
 Auxiliary formats are available upon request to persons with disabilities.